 Welcome to the Tampa Police Department online incident reporting system.
-This system allows victims of certain non-emergency crimes to file a police report without waiting for a police officer.
+This system allows victims of certain non-emergency incidents to file a police report or registration without waiting for a police officer.

 REPORTING CRITERIA ¶